 Next, I re-tag all the tracks, using Mp3tag, so they are all identified with the Platinum Notes suffix.
 This helps me to identify any tracks in my collection which have not been tagged so far.

 I immediately back up this drive to my main PC C drive in a folder called KEEP.
 This is a mirror copy of the portable drive and can be used to set up another portable drive if my current one ever gives up on me.
 This KEEP folder is regularly backed up to another external hard drive permanently connected to my PC.
-I know everybody that matters would say never leave your back up next to your main PC in case of theft or fire, you would lose it all, but remember I have the transportation drive.
+I know everybody that matters would say never leave your back up next to your main PC in case of theft or fire, you would lose it all, but remember I have the transportation drive and another little trick up my sleeve.

 Just to be absolutely certain I never lose everything, I don’t stop there.
 This might sound a bit like overkill, but at least I am 100% confident I will never lose my music collection.
 I back up onto the cloud using two separate services.